PEOPLE AT INCREASED RISK FOR SEVERE ILLNESS

 Opportunities for better health begin in our families, neighborhoods, schools and jobs.
-Things like lack of access to medical care, healthy food or quality housing, are inequities that can make people more vulnerable for getting COVID-19 or having a more severe illness.
+Things like lack of access to medical care, healthy food or quality housing, are inequities that can make people more at risk for getting COVID-19 or having a more severe illness.
 Read more from the CDC about:

 - Black, Indigenous and People of Color

 - People with disabilities

 - People with developmental and behavioral disorders

 - People who use drugs or have substance use disorder

 SUPPORTING PEOPLE WHO MAY Be More Affected by COVID-19 Than Others

 - Caring for people with developmental and behavioral disorders